qroma/radiotermometer/README.md

-This project uses Python to develop a simple mathematical model for a radiothermometer.
+This project uses Python to develop a mathematical model for a radiothermometer.